-Wisdom Tooth Removals in Dallas
+Wisdom Tooth Removals – Dallas, TX

 Your dentist might recommend a consultation with an oral and maxillofacial surgeon, like Dr. Wendling, in order to determine whether there is any disease present in your third molars.
 Some problems with wisdom teeth are only visible on an x-ray and problems can exist without any wisdom tooth pain or symptoms.
 Our surgeons will do an examination and provide a diagnosis and plan for treatment if you need it.
 Some patients have wisdom teeth which are causing no problems with their dental health and have no disease or pathology.
-If our surgeons diagnoses a disease in the third molars, they will recommend a wisdom tooth removal procedure.
+If our surgeons diagnose a disease in the third molars, they will recommend a wisdom tooth removal procedure.

 Once a diagnosis has been made and our surgeons have recommended the removal of your third molars, they will review a plan for the surgical procedure with you.
 You will receive important information about your diagnosis, the wisdom tooth removal procedure, how you should prepare for the surgery and how you should prepare for your recovery time at home.

 On the day you arrive for your surgery, you will be greeted by a team member who will get you prepared for the procedure.
 You will be asked to read and sign a consent form for surgery; afterwards you will be given the opportunity to ask questions and verify your treatment.
 It is essential to have all of your concerns addressed prior to having your treatment performed.
 Your safety and comfort are extremely important.
 You will be monitored carefully throughout your surgery and recovery period while in the oral surgery office.
 Our doctors and dental assistants are all specially trained for IV general anesthesia and have undergone additional training and certification for Advanced Cardiac Life Support.